About Us

 Heartbeat Community CPR Training

-Proudly sponsored by the Lloyd Morrison Foundation
+Proudly sponsored by The Lloyd Morrison Foundation.

 Heartbeat team members

-Wellington Free Ambulance’s CPR Training initiative was set up in the early 2000s – designed to make Wellington the leading sudden cardiac arrest survival city in the Southern Hemisphere.
+Wellington Free Ambulance’s CPR training initiative was set up in the early 2000s – designed to make Wellington the leading sudden cardiac arrest survival city in the Southern Hemisphere.

 The Heartbeat Programme has come a long way since then.
-It is now proudly sponsored by the Lloyd Morrison Foundation and through training and education Wellington is now statistically the second best city in the world to survive a sudden cardiac arrest.
+It is now proudly sponsored by the Lloyd Morrison Foundation and through training and education, Wellington is now statistically the second best city in the world to survive a sudden cardiac arrest.

 Each week on average four people suffer a cardiac arrest somewhere in Greater Wellington and Wairarapa.

-Our Heartbeat programme can teach your work place, community group or students CPR.
+Our Heartbeat programme can teach your workplace, community group or students CPR.
 Maybe that training will save the life of a friend, a colleague, or a stranger on the street.
 You never know when you’ll need it, so it’s best to be prepared.

 To learn more about the programme visit the Heartbeat page on our website.